FarcasTudor/3D-Cube/README.md

    - index.html: The HTML code for the project.
    - style.css: The CSS code for the project.
    - script.js: The JavaScript code for the project.

+## Contributing
+ * If you would like to contribute to the project, feel free to create a pull request with your changes.
+Any contributions are welcome!